alexandrugrigore/alexandrugrigore.github.io/index.md

 ## Personal/School Projects:

+- **Chore Buddy**
+    - I am currently developing an application that easily keeps track of your household tasks, managing them with other users.

 - **PolygonGame**
     - I have developed a mini-game in Scala-JS, which makes use of computational geometry.
 It has useful independent classes for geometry.

 - **WebAppStore**
-    - I have developed an application that detects mobile-friendly sites (responsive, mobile sites) and rankes them, in order to make a mobile app (Android/iOS) from which you can “install” sites as if they were stand-alone mobile applications.
+    - I have developed an application that detects mobile-friendly sites (responsive, mobile sites) and ranks them, in order to make a mobile app (Android/iOS) from which you can “install” sites as if they were stand-alone mobile applications.

 - **Informatics Certificate**
-    - I single-handedly built the milestone of highschool projects, the Informatics Certificate was based on web page building and design (HTML, CSS and JavaScript), combined with Microsoft Office (Access) and Visual Fox Pro.
+    - I single-handedly built the milestone of high-school projects, the Informatics Certificate was based on web page building and design (HTML, CSS and JavaScript), combined with Microsoft Office (Access) and Visual Fox Pro.

 - **MoneySense for youth**
     - I was the technical coordinator in my team\'s entrepreneurial project, in which I used HTML, CSS, JavaScript, Microsoft Office.